A Brief Duro D/T Tutorial

 no db>

-If an initial value is given, the type can be omitted.
+If an initial value is provided, the type can be omitted.
 So the above can also be written as follows:

 no db> var j init 2;